LiBinZyu/VAI/README.md

 This tool enables voice commands to control your Unity application using LLM.
 It includes a user interface (UI) for easy and explicit interaction.

 1.  **[Wake Word]**
-    The system hears `"Hey Computer"` and wakes up. **Important:** this is the only function relies on Windows platform.
+    The system hears `"Hi there"` and wakes up. **Important:** this is the only function relies on Windows platform.

 2.  **[ASR]**
     `"turn the light on and make it slightly red-ish"`